-We encourage all California schools to create healthier school environments and then apply for a Bronze, Silver, Gold, or Gold Award of Distinction.
+We encourage all California schools to create healthier school environments and to apply for a Bronze, Silver, Gold, or Gold Award of Distinction award.

-To qualify for an award, a school must submit an application to the California Department of Education (CDE) and meet or exceed criteria set forth by the FNS.
+To qualify for an award, a school must submit an application to the California Department of Education (CDE) Nutrition Services Division and meet or exceed criteria set forth by the FNS.

-Please refer to the USDA Application Criteria and Guidance (PDF) for detailed HUSSC criteria listed by category.
+Refer to the USDA Application Criteria and Guidance (PDF) for detailed HUSSC: SL criteria listed by category.

-Visit the USDA HealthierUS School Challenge Application Web page to download the Application for Silver and Bronze or the Application for Gold and Gold Award of Distinction and the Smarter Lunchrooms Self-Assessment Scorecard (PDF) to include with the application.
+Visit the USDA HUSSC Application Materials Web page to download the Application (PDF) for Bronze, Silver, Gold and Gold Award of Distinction and the Smarter Lunchrooms Self-Assessment Scorecard (PDF) to include with the application.